forc-db/ForC/how_to/edit_the_data_(overview).md

 # How to edit ForC Data (Basic instructions)

 **Preparation**
-1. Download GitHub desktop application.
+1. Download GitHub desktop application (or other app to interface with GitHub).

 2. Clone the [ForC](https://github.com/forc-db/ForC) repository.
 This gives you local copies of the folders and associated files.

     a.
 Open the app, and navigate to “File,” then select “Clone repository.”

     b.
 A window will open showing a list of your repositories.
-Select one of the three mentioned above, and specify where on your computer you want the local path to be.

-        i.
-Local DropBox destinations can be a good place to store these.
+Select one of the three mentioned above, and specify where on your computer you want the local path to be. (*Local Dropbox destinations can be a good place to store these.*)

     c.
 Select clone, and wait for the repository to be downloaded.